Go to Reviews.org AU Edition

 Optimum Mobile struggles when it comes to pricing, but it may work well for specific customers

 We’re not going to sugar-coat it: Optimum Mobile (formerly Altice Mobile) is not the best cell phone carrier out there.
-There’s really only one decent plan that it offers (the $45 Unlimited Everything Plan), and that plan is only available to existing Optimum cable TV or internet customers.
+There’s really only one decent plan that it offers (the $55 Unlimited Max Plan), and that plan is only available at that price to existing Optimum cable TV or internet customers, otherwise you'll pay an extra $20 per month.

 Whether you’re an existing customer or not, if you’re considering Optimum Mobile, then you should probably read this review first.